zeropingheroes/lanager/README.md

     php artisan lanager:update-steam-apps
     ```

-- Visit the app URL to check that the installation was successful
+10. Visit the app URL to check that the installation was successful

-- Enable the scheduled commands:
+11. Enable the scheduled commands:

-    ```
+    ```bash
     crontab -e
     ```